open-quantum-safe/oqs-demos/mosquitto/USAGE.md

 According to these steps, we can do a simple MQTT test including a broker, a subscriber, and a publisher.
 If you want to do more experiments, you can use other options below.

-By the way, the docker image has already generated a CA certificate and a CA key at build time(default algorithm: 'dilithium5').
+By the way, the docker image has already generated a CA certificate and a CA key at build time.
 You can create the CA certificate and CA key yourself.

 ## Other usage options